 Contact the Registration Service for assistance at firstname.lastname@example.org

-Information for start dates 2018/19 to be finalised in line with the DIT Academic Calendar http://www.dit.ie/academicaffairsandregistrar/calendar/
+Information for start dates 2018/19 to be finalised in line with the TU Dublin Academic Calendar http://www.dit.ie/academicaffairsandregistrar/calendar/

-Students are invited and encouraged to attend an informal orientation with DIT.
+Students are invited and encouraged to attend an informal orientation with TU Dublin.
 Students meet their class mates, programme tutor and Head of School and receive their timetable.
 Students have the opportunity to ask questions.
 A library tour is usually included.
-Useful information to help you settle into college are given at induction so it is advisable to attend.
+Useful information to help you settle into college are given at orientation so it is advisable to attend.

-The Registration Service website will have details from early August and mid December regarding inductions.
-Details for induction and student card collection for our fulltime undergraduate new students is available here If the information is not posted online and you have not received any information by post, email or text, please contact the School Administrator of the School you are going to be attending.
+The Registration Service website will have details from early August and mid December regarding orientations.
+Details for orientation and student card collection for our fulltime undergraduate new students is available here If the information is not posted online and you have not received any information by post, email or text, please contact the School Administrator of the School you are going to be attending.

 A list of schools is available here